-What exactly is a2 Milk?
+What is a2 milk?

-A2 milk is milk from mother dairy cows that have been bred to not produce the A1 beta-casein protein, a form of the casein protein in milk.
+A2 milk is milk from mother dairy cows that have been bred to not produce the A1 beta-casein protein—a form of the casein protein in milk.
 This type of cow’s milk exists because producers of a2 milk claim that this A1 protein causes stomach discomfort and bloating.
 However, this claim is not backed by sound research.
-On the a2 Milk® Company website, the company may reference “published research,” but it doesn’t actually provide any links to this research for their consumers to view.
+On the a2 Milk® website, the company may reference “published research,” but it doesn’t actually provide any links to this research for their consumers to view.

 Not sure if you have a dairy allergy?
 Click here to read 4 Unexpected Signs You May be Allergic to Dairy by one of our Switch4Good experts, Dr. Vivian Chen.
 You might be surprised by some of the delayed and discreet symptoms such as respiratory problems, joint pain, weight gain, and more.

 In addition to not being suitable for dairy allergy sufferers, a2 milk may also cause side effects for those who are lactose intolerant—the same population this milk is marketed toward.
 While a2 milk does not contain the A1 protein (thanks to selective breeding), it does contain lactose sugars.
-Those with lactose intolerance (a whopping 65% of the world population) cannot properly digest these sugars, resulting in equally uncomfortable symptoms.
-A2 milk is looking a lot like “regular” cows milk—it’s just a marketing scheme.
+Those with lactose intolerance (a whopping 65 percent of the world population) cannot properly digest these sugars, resulting in equally uncomfortable symptoms.
+A2 milk is looking a lot like “regular” cow’s milk—it’s just a marketing scheme.

-Lactose-free milk and a2 milk somewhat different but promote the same marketing message: consumers can “enjoy” their dairy without annoying stomach discomfort.
+Lactose-free milk and a2 milk are somewhat different but promote the same marketing message: consumers can “enjoy” their dairy without annoying stomach discomfort.
 Lactose-free milk focuses solely on the elimination of lactose sugars but still retains all of the casein and whey proteins.
 A2 milk focuses solely on eliminating the A1 beta-casein protein while retaining the A2 beta-casein protein, whey protein, and lactose sugar.

 Sixty-five percent of the global population is lactose intolerant, which presents a major issue to the dairy industry.
 Lactose-free milk is the industry’s response.
 To make cow’s milk more digestible to this large demographic, producers add a lactase enzyme (the same enzyme that is missing from those who are lactose intolerant) to the milk.
-Adding this enzyme causes a breakdown of the lactose sugars, preventing whole, intact sugars from being absorbed by the body.
+Adding this enzyme causes a breakdown of the lactose sugars preventing whole, intact sugars from being absorbed by the body.

-As we age, the activity of our lactase enzyme, the enzyme that breaks down lactose, begins to decrease.
+As we age, the activity of our lactase enzyme—the enzyme that breaks down lactose—begins to decrease.
 If we are not properly breaking down these lactose sugars, they will get absorbed by the colon fully intact, causing an array of gastrointestinal symptoms such as gas, bloating, and diarrhea.
 Click here to learn more about this pathway from a Switch4Good expert.

 Wondering if you may be lactose intolerant?
 Take our Lactose Intolerant Quiz.